-This celebration is of particular interest because they can clearly appreciate the fusion of Andean religions and Christianity.
-The same Cathedral of Cusco, in which lies the image, is constructed on the basis of the ancient temple dedicated to the god "Ila Tikse Wiracocha Apu".
-The image of the Lord of the Earthquakes is carried in procession along the streets of the city as it was with the ancient mummies of chiefs, priests and Inca rulers.
+This celebration is of special interest because it allows a clear appreciation of the fusion of Andean and Christian religions.
+The Cusco Cathedral itself, where the image rests, is built on the base of the ancient temple dedicated to the god "Apu Ila Tikse Wiracocha".
+The image of the Lord of the Tremors is carried in procession through different streets of the city as it was done with the ancient mummies of the Inkan chiefs, priests and rulers.

 Finally, the central element of the celebration is the ñucchu flower (salvia esplendes), which was used as an offering to Wiracocha and with which the crown of the Lord of the Tremors is currently made.

 It was in 1650 when, according to the devotees, a canvas of the Christ of Good Luck, donated by Charles V, stopped a strong earthquake that shook the city of Cusco, the villagers worship the image of Taitacha Temblores.